 Photo by Simon Pauly

-Madeline holds a Master of Music degree from Rice University where she was the recipient of the Andre Watts Scholarship and the Michael P. Hammond Preparatory Program Olshan Foundation Fellowship Award.
-She received her Bachelor’s degree from Western Washington University where she was awarded first prize in the WWU Concerto Competition and the Music Teachers National Association (MTNA) Young Artist Piano Competition, as well as the Outstanding Music Department Graduate in 2014.
-Previous appointments include as staff pianist for the Shepherd School of Music and as assistant faculty at the Marrowstone Music Festival in Seattle, in addition to festival appearances at the Icicle Creek Chamber Music Institute and Winter Piano Festival.
-Upcoming recording projects include a Naxos release of Brahms’ Requiem, arranged for four-hand piano (with Craig Terry) and sung in English by Chicago’s Bella Voce, conducted by Andrew Lewis.
-She can also be heard each month performing on Chicago 98.7 WFMT in the Ryan Opera Center Recital Series.
+Madeline earned a Master of Music degree from the Shepherd School of Music at Rice University, where she was the recipient of the Andre Watts Scholarship and Olshan Foundation Fellowship Award.
+She is also an alumna of Western Washington University (B.M.
+Piano Performance.), where she was awarded first prize in the WWU Concerto Competition, as well as the Outstanding Music Department Graduate in 2014.
+Previous appointments include staff pianist for the Shepherd School of Music and assistant faculty at the Marrowstone Music Festival in Seattle.

 "the effectiveness...is heightened by...close collaboration with the pianist, whose phrasing provides poetry and propulsion." -Voix des Arts

 "Slettedahl likewise is an extraordinarly expressive pianist, ever alert to the melodic, harmonic and rhythmic nuances of a song.
 The clarity she brought to the lusher, more chromatic accompaniments...was particularly impressive." - Seen and Heard International